Practical Emotional Regulation Tools That Work

 Sensory Tools That Ground You Fast

 Sometimes your body needs to calm down before your brain can catch up.
 That’s where sensory tools come in—they offer a physical anchor when emotions start to spike.
-Whether you're navigating anxiety at work, overstimulation in a crowd, or just trying not to snap mid-Zoom call, these tools can help bring you back to center.
+Whether you're navigating anxiety at work, overstimulation in a crowd, or just trying not to snap mid-Zoom call, these emotional regulation tools can help bring you back to center.

-Calm Strips – These textured adhesive strips are perfect for fidgeting quietly and discretely.
+1. Calm Strips – These textured adhesive strips are perfect for fidgeting quietly and discretely.
 Stick one on your phone, notebook, or desk for instant grounding when stress kicks in.

-Breathing Necklace – This stainless steel necklace doubles as a breathing tool.
+3. Breathing Necklace – This stainless steel necklace doubles as a breathing tool.
 Exhale slowly through the tube to regulate your breath and cue your nervous system to calm down.

 These are especially helpful when you find yourself in everyday situations that test your emotional regulation.
 They don’t fix the problem—but they give your body a way to ride the wave instead of getting swept away.